Spice-Z/Listen/README.md

 This is a monorepo for the Listen project.

-The app is closed in 2024.
+You can find some credentials in this repository, but the app is already closed and all credentials are deprecated.